Children need to play outdoors it is vital for their mental and physical health, their development and their happiness.

 We have had to change the way that we do things because of the risks of Covid 19.
 This document will let you know what you can expect from us and what we would like from you so that your family and our staff stay as safe as is possible.

 - The Adventure playgrounds are open to children aged 6 years and upwards

 - We have a thorough and regular cleaning regime throughout each session

-- Adults will keep a 1 meter distance between themselves and children unless the child needs medical attention or help in a dangerous situation (both of these situations are rare).
+- Adults will keep a distance between themselves and children unless the child needs medical attention or help in a dangerous situation.

 - We cannot guarantee that children will always social distance